brettgenz/montecarlo/README.md

 === Installing the Module ===

-To install the module, at the command line or in a Jupyter notebook use the command:
+To install the module, at the command line or in a Jupyter notebook use the command:<br>
 !pip install -e .

 === Import Classes ===

-from montecarlo import Die
+from montecarlo import Die<br>
-from montecarlo import Game
+from montecarlo import Game<br>
-from montecarlo import Analyzer
+from montecarlo import Analyzer<br>

 === Creating a Die Object ===

-faces = [1, 2, 3, 4, 5, 6]  # Specify the number and name of faces to be use on the die.
+# Specify the number and name of faces to be use on the die.
+faces = [1, 2, 3, 4, 5, 6]

-my_die = Die(faces)         # Create an instance of a Die.
+# Create an instance of a Die.
+my_die = Die(faces)

 === Creating a Game Object ===

-my_game = Game([my_die, my_die, my_die, my_die])  # Create a game with a list of 4 of my_die objects.
+# Create a game with a list of 4 of my_die objects.
+my_game = Game([my_die, my_die, my_die, my_die])

-my_game.play(1000)     # Roll all 4 dice 1000 times each.
+# Roll all 4 dice 1000 times each.
+my_game.play(1000)

 === Creating an Analyzer Object ===

-my_analyzer = Analyzer(my_game)  # Create an Analyzer object.
+# Create an Analyzer object.
+my_analyzer = Analyzer(my_game)

-my_analyzer.jackpot()  # Compute how many times all dice rolled identical faces.
-This method stores the results as
-                       # a dataframe in a public attribute.
+# Compute how many times all dice rolled identical faces.
+This method stores the results as a dataframe in a public attribute.
+my_analyzer.jackpot()

-my_analyzer.combo()    # Compute the distinct combinations of faces along with their counts.
-This method stores the
-                       # results as a dataframe in a public attribute.
+# Compute the distinct combinations of faces along with their counts.
+This method stores the results as a dataframe in a public attribute.
+my_analyzer.combo()

-my_analyzer.face_counts_per_roll()  # Compute how many times a given face is rolled in each event.
-This method
-                                    # stores the results as a dataframe in a public attribute.
+# Compute how many times a given face is rolled in each event.
+This method stores the results as a dataframe in a public attribute.
+my_analyzer.face_counts_per_roll()